 College.
 Tuition, books, housing, computer, food, etc… Sound familiar?
 These items are just a few of the many frequent expenses encountered in a student’s college career.
-The government made education credits to try and offset these expenses through giving tax benefits for them.
-From a tax standpoint Education credits have usually been nonrefundable, meaning they can only reduce your tax, dollar for dollar, until your tax is zero and then the remainder disappears.
+The government made education credits to try and offset these expenses by giving tax benefits to them.
+From a tax standpoint, Education credits have usually been nonrefundable, meaning they can only reduce your tax, dollar for dollar until your tax is zero and then the remainder disappears.
 However, thanks to the American Recovery and Reinvestment Act of 2009 it is possible to get a REFUND through education credits.
 Some may have heard of the “Hope Credit” or the “Lifetime Learning Credit,” since these education credits have been around for many years.

 Although not refundable, the “Lifetime Learning Credit” is not limited to a certain amount of years as other credits are, nor does it require the pursuit of a degree or educational credential.
 You can reduce your tax by up to $2,000 on the first $10,000 of qualified expenses.
 This also does not vary with the number of eligible students in a family, so if you have multiple student dependants, the expenses are combined toward the $10,000 of qualified expenses.